pag-iiitd/DocDependency/scripts/RQ2_scripts/README.md

 # Running extraction scripts:

 ## Getting the line numbers which changed between commits (using getting_line_numbers.py):
-1. Open a terminal with the curent directory as the "project_folder"
+1. Open a terminal with the current directory as the 'project_folder'
 2. Run the python script using command
     `>   python3 getting_line_numbers.py <project_name>`
 3. This script will create a file named **<project_name>_last_2_years.json**.
 This file contains all the files changed in a given commit with the line numbers changed in each file between the commits.